• Skip to primary navigation

 paint and fabric chose for stool

 I had a plan that involved rose pink paint and an old floral sheet.
 That plan never even got off the drawing board.
-Glad there was a couple of days in between deciding on the plan and actually doing the makeover.
+Glad there were a couple of days between deciding on the plan and actually doing the makeover.

 one coat of white paint on furniture